 Third- Residents will see improved air quality in their communities.
 This happens two ways- first by replacing out coal, oil, and gas processing with a completely clean energy such as wind we take harmful particulates out of the air.
-Also, once households have access to more affordable, clean energy it will usher in opportunities to switch out inefficient ways of heating our homes and powering our gasoline and diesel fueled vehicles.
+Also, once households are able to switch energy providers and also have access to more affordable, clean energy options it will usher in opportunities to switch out inefficient ways of heating our homes and powering our gasoline and diesel-fueled vehicles.
 It has been well documented that Electricity- powered by wind will reduce asthma in the region, it will cut down on sick days and wages lost.
 This again means more money left in our pockets and an improved quality of life for residents.

 Fourth- Offshore Wind can help us meet the Massachusetts Global Warming Solutions Act to reduce GHS by 20% by 2020 and 80% by 2050.
 Offshore Wind is a viable tool to enable the transition to a 100% renewable energy-based economy.
 Switching to clean renewable Energy could eventually make us less vulnerable to natural disasters, saving lives and precious resources.
 Again, leaving more money in our pockets.

 We are grateful to visionary leadership on Offshore Wind in the region from Mayor Mitchell and his team.
 We need to hold more of our Public Servants accountable to do what is best for us.
 We are close to realizing a healthy, robust future where all our energy needs could be provided in a clean and affordable way.

 Read more about this press conference at SouthCoastToday.com.